google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 document.write('<script src="https://paul.kinlan.me/ad-inject.js"></script>');
 {% endhighlight %}

-Before the browser can render a page it has to build the DOM tree by parsing the HTML markup.
+Before the browser can render a page, it has to build the DOM tree by parsing the HTML markup.
 Whenever the parser encounters a script it has to stop and execute it before it can continue parsing the HTML.
 For an external script the parser is also forced to wait for the resource to download, which can incur one or more